lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Mail relay for this machine`

-Enter the hostname of this machine's outgoing mail server, for example :samp:`smtp.myuniversity.edu`.
+Enter the hostname of the host's outgoing mail server, for example :samp:`smtp.myuniversity.edu`, or :samp:`localhost` if the host is running a mail daemon.

 Mail Relay Credentials
 ======================

 1. Prompt: :guilabel:`Does the mail relay <mailhost> need a username and password?`

-   If the outgoing mail server does not require password authentication, enter :kbd:`N`; otherwise, enter :kbd:`Y`.
+   If the outgoing mail server requires password authentication, enter :kbd:`Y`; otherwise, enter :kbd:`N`.

-2. If you answered :kbd:`Y`, you will be asked additional configuration questions:
+2. If you answered :kbd:`Y` because the outgoing mail server requires password authentication, you will be asked additional configuration questions:

    a.
 Prompt: :guilabel:`User for <mailhost>`

-      Enter a username for the mail server.
+      Enter the username for the mail server.

    b.
 Prompt: :guilabel:`Password for <mailuser>@<mailhost>`